MichaelTanji/Intelligence_Reading_List/Reading_List.md

 ***[The Billion Dollar Spy](https://www.amazon.com/gp/product/0345805976/ref=as_li_tl?ie=UTF8&tag=hafofthespe-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0345805976&linkId=c88b2a76e30238401fc3bab3955551a7)***
 Hoffman, David

+Deciding to become an agent of a foreign power does not come easy.
+All too often there is a price to be paid, and in this case it was the ultimate price.
+The value of that effort, that initial decision is technically calculable but in the scheme of things, a priceless sacrifice we cannot hope to repay.

 # SIGINT

 ***[Code Warriors](https://www.amazon.com/gp/product/0385352662/ref=as_li_tl?ie=UTF8&tag=hafofthespe-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0385352662&linkId=212519cc4b0278709fea545c31e1b9bb)***
 Budiansky, Stephen

+For those new to the field, a great and accessible history of the birth, growth, and successes of the world's premier SIGINT organization.
+Far from a hagiography, it provides a balanced view of the problems that inevitably arise in a hide-bound institution facing radical change, and the mistakes that were made along the way.

 ***[American Cryptology During the Cold War]()*** Johnson, Thomas